StormLS/nomly/README.md

 1. Android Studio: The official IDE for Android development.
 Download it from developer.android.com/studio.
 2. Java Development Kit (JDK): Android Studio usually comes with an embedded JDK, but having a standalone JDK (version 8 or higher, preferably 11 or 17 for modern Android development) installed is good practice.
 3. Android SDK: Install the latest Android SDK platforms and build tools via the SDK Manager in Android Studio (Tools > SDK Manager).
+4. Download the google-service.json and have it ready for 'Setting Up the Project'
-4. (Optional but Recommended) Git: For version control if you cloned this project from a repository.
+5. (Optional but Recommended) Git: For version control if you cloned this project from a repository.

 ## Setting Up the Project
 1. Clone or Download the Project: